 So, even though I’m focusing on Pinterest to really help me generate the most traffic, I have a feeling Facebook may help out a lot – or at least, generate a loyal tribe of mamma-bosses!

 Last month when I started growing my blog I had 0 subscribers.

 It’s been 30 or so days and I currently have 54 subscribers and I still don’t have a lead magnet!

 But, let me tell you, getting to this point was extremely frustrating.

 I’ve been using MailChimp for the longest time.
-I use it for my other blogs and really haven’t had much of an issue with it – I even have a course to help you make MailChimp act like other email service providers – but I had to rely on my husband to help me.
+I use it for my other blogs and really haven’t had much of an issue with it, but I had to rely on my husband to help me.

 When I started TwinsMommy, I figured I would try ConvertKit.
 I keep reading about how great it is and practically every blogger’s list I opt-in uses ConvertKit.

 So, I signed up and I’m testing it out.